A thriving community of believers your own age—look forward to one of the most important and exciting aspects of BJU.

 You’ve probably heard a funny story that started with “I had this roommate in college…” Now, it’s your turn to have roommates and to be a roommate.
 And let’s be honest: the relationships you form in college can impact you far greater than a project, test or paper ever will.
 So, come ready to learn and to give.
 Have reasonable expectations, and know you have a unity through Christ (Ephesians 4:2-7).

 Residence hall life can be a profitable time of faith-building and fellowship with other believers.
 Your room will be joined with 3 or 4 other rooms to form a discipleship group.
-Five nights a week, your discipleship group will meet for a time of prayer-focused worship.
-The other nights, you and your roommates will have a time of prayer.
+Four nights a week, your discipleship group will meet for a time of prayer-focused worship.
+The other nights, you and your roommates or your hall will have a time of prayer.

 If you have questions about anything, you will find a supervisor and mentors in each residence hall.
 They care and are there to help and to offer friendship and spiritual help at any time.